Saber2pr/react-tabpage/README.md

 - easy to make a tabpage!

-> There is also a React demo like this:
+> There is also a Vue demo like this:
 > [vue-tabpage](https://github.com/Saber2pr/vue-tabpage)

 ## Build Setup